Network-Level Prompt and Trait Leakage in Local Research Agents

 \paragraphbe{Prompt Recovery (TREC).} We use three TREC datasets: FedWeb 2013 (50 topics) \cite{trec13-fedweb-topics}, Session 2014 (60) \cite{trec14-session-data}, and Dynamic Domain 2016 (53) \cite{trec16-domain-data}, referred to as FEDWEB13, SESSION14, and DD16.
 For FEDWEB13 and DD16, we concatenate the \texttt{<description>} and \texttt{<narrative>} fields to match SESSION14's instruction-style and prompt specificity.
 To align with OpenAI's Deep Research API \cite{openai2025introducingdeepresearch}, we also generate \textbf{-DR variants} by rewriting each prompt with GPT-4.1, while scoring is always against the original prompts.
 For each dataset, 20 prompts are reserved for testing, with the remainder used for training and ICL examples.

+TREC query text may appear in LLM pre-training corpora, but the domain-level traces we evaluate on are newly collected and do not exist in any pre-training dataset.
+The attack exploits these fresh behavioral traces, not memorized prompt content.

-\paragraphbe{Trait Inference (PERSONA).} We sample 50 profiles from the PERSONA\_subset \cite{castricato2024persona} (997 total), each annotated with 32 traits.
+\paragraphbe{Trait Inference (PERSONA).} We sample 50 profiles from PERSONA\_subset \cite{castricato2024persona} (997 total), each annotated with 32 traits.
 For each, we select 5 traits and use GPT-4o to generate 3–5 prompts across 7 sessions, simulating a week of browsing.
 Three personas are held out for ICL, and after filtering to ages 18–70, 35 remain for testing.
-The prompt template generating queries per user (persona) is provided in \autoref{app:generate_persona_queries_template}.